New York Car Accidents

 How Can a Car Accident Attorney Help Me?

 If you’ve been seriously injured, you deserve a chance to get the compensation you need for your medical expenses, both present and future.
-Having a car accident attorney by your side gives you the best chance of receiving that compensation.
+Having an automobile crash attorney by your side gives you the best chance of receiving that compensation.

-To build the most effective case we can, our New York attorneys go to work on a thorough, expansive investigation process to show the severity of your injury and how much you are owed in compensation as a result.
+To build the most effective case we can, our lawyers go to work on a thorough, expansive investigation process to show the severity of your injury and how much you are owed in compensation as a result.
 This investigation can include:

-Gather Evidence: The first thing one our attorneys will do is evaluate the strength of your potential lawsuit by gathering and reviewing all available evidence concerning the accident.
-This entails interviewing witnesses of the accident, taking photographs of the accident site, and reviewing any video surveillance footage that is available.
-Additionally, our attorney’s will obtain and review any police reports filed after the accident.
+Gather Evidence: This entails interviewing witnesses of the wreck, taking photographs of the accident site, and reviewing any video surveillance footage that is available.
+Additionally, our lawyers will obtain and review any police reports filed after the crash.

-Work with Medical Experts: In car accident lawsuits, our attorneys often work with medical experts to determine the severity of a victim’s injuries.
+Work with Medical Experts: In motor vehicle accident lawsuits, our lawyers often work with medical experts to determine the severity of a victim’s injuries.
 This entails preparing a report detailing the medical treatments – and related costs – that may you may have required to recover fully.
-If your case ends up going to trial, the medical expert may be called upon to explain to a judge and jury exactly how the car accident caused your injuries.
+If your case ends up going to trial, the medical expert may be called upon to explain to a judge and jury exactly how the car wreck caused your injuries.

 Communicate and Negotiate with Insurance Companies: In states without no-fault insurance it is not recommended that you give a statement to the other person’s insurance company.
-However, states with PIP like New York often require people to cooperate with the insurance company or risk having their benefits denied.
+However, states with PIP often require people to cooperate with the insurance company or risk having their benefits denied.

-Prepare for Trial: If the negotiations in your case do not produce an acceptable settlement, our attorney are more than willing to prepare for trial to try and recover the compensation.
-Unlike other firms who try and get their lawyers to avoid going to trial, our attorneys relish the opportunity.
-They have vast amounts of experience in the courtroom, and are more than happy to prepare for trial if that’s what it takes to get you the compensation they deserve.
+Prepare for Trial: If the negotiations in your case do not produce an acceptable settlement, Morgan & Morgan is more than willing to prepare for trial to try and recover the compensation.
+Our attorneys have vast amounts of experience in the courtroom and are more than happy to prepare for trial if that’s what it takes to get you the compensation they deserve.

 What Compensation Might I Be Eligible for?